Process Conformance Checking using Python (BSc)

 - Prior programming experience.
 Not necessarily Java or Python.

-- Interest to learn and code in Python
+- Interest to learn Python

 - PM4Py: installation tutorial

 - Interactive Tutorial covering the basics of Python

 - Introduction to Git

 - Introduction to Sprint Planning / SCRUM